chapel-lang/chapel/doc/rst/platforms/windows.rst

 For option 1, see the following example of how to install Chapel on WSL::

-    # Download the Chapel package
     # From the Ubuntu terminal, use the following command to download the Chapel package.
     wget https://github.com/chapel-lang/chapel/releases/download/2.1.0/chapel-2.1.0-1.ubuntu22.amd64.deb

-    # Verify that the package is official by checking the shasum 256 against the known good value:
+    # Verify the package by checking the shasum 256 against the known good value:
     echo "5928c31bb1ffe704356a86c52006b7bd3c8115190bc4a833abc6a6040c07b368 *chapel-2.1.0-1.ubuntu22.amd64.deb" | shasum -a 256 -c

     # Install Chapel